academo/kibbe/README.md

 ## Linting and formatting

 This project uses autopep8 and flake8 for formatting and linting.
 Make sure your editor has these tools installed and running.

+## Releasing

+To release a new version, you need to push a new incremental tag.
+That will trigger an auto-build and release.

+There's a handy script to automate this process in `scripts/increment-version.sh` and you can use make to invoke it:

+Minor release: `make minor-release`
+Major release: `make major-relase`